Clairebadger/z-prefix/README.md

 # z-prefix
 # A few added features:

-Data validation:
--Does not allow duplicate usernames
+Does not allow duplicate usernames

--passwords must be at least 8 characters in length with letters and numbers -All fields are required for sign up and create post -Max characters for fields are checked by the server, error status is sent if user tries to input more
+passwords must be at least 8 characters in length with letters and numbers

+All fields are required for sign up and create post

+Max characters for fields are checked by the server, error status is sent if user tries to input more

 Logout button!